Lynching of Michael Donald: Murder

-While Hays and Knowles were cruising through one of Mobile's mostly black neighborhoods, they spotted Michael Donald walking home after he bought a pack of cigarettes at the nearby gas station for his sister.
+While Hays and Knowles were cruising through one of Mobile's mostly black neighborhoods, they spotted Michael Donald walking home after he bought a pack of cigarettes for his sister, at the nearby gas station.
 Without any link to the Anderson case or even a past criminal record, Donald was chosen at random for being black.
 The two UKA members lured him over to their car by asking him for directions to a local club and forced Donald into the car at gunpoint.
 The men then drove out to another county and took him to a secluded area in the woods near Mobile Bay.

 Donald attempted to escape, knocking away Hays's gun and trying to run into the woods.
 The men pursued Donald, attacked him and beat him with a tree limb.
 Hays wrapped a rope around Donald's neck and pulled on it to strangle him while Knowles continued to beat Donald with a tree branch.
 Once Donald had stopped moving, Hays slit his throat three times to make sure he was dead.
 The men left Donald's lifeless body hanging from a tree on Herndon Avenue across the street from Hays's house in Mobile, where it remained until the next morning.
 The same night, two other UKA members burned a cross on the Mobile County courthouse lawn to celebrate the murder.